LogoOsome

 Bank accounts

-When opening a bank account in Singapore, necessary documents include NRIC or government-issued tax documents displaying income tax filings, which inherently contain the individual’s TRN.
+When opening a bank account in Singapore, the necessary documents include NRIC or government-issued tax documents displaying income tax filings, which inherently contain the individual’s TRN.
 These documents must be within three months of the application date, and the details must match the information given on the bank account application form.

 Open a bank account in Singapore